MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 #### Task 5: Configure Visual Studio Code with C#, Docker, and Azure App Service extensions

 Complete the following steps to configure Visual Studio Code extensions:

+1. Open a web browser window, and then navigate to the Visual Studio Code download page: `https://code.visualstudio.com/download`

+1. Select **Windows**, and wait for the installer file to download.

+1. Open the Visual Studio Code Installer file.

+    The file is named VSCodeUserSetup-x64-<version>.exe

+1. Accept the license agreement, and then accept the default settings to complete the installation.

 1. Open Visual Studio Code.